 I'm a writer of poetry, essay, and speculative/genre fiction; an educator with experience teaching across age levels; and a part-time social media manager and consultant.
 In August 2022, I became the Food Methodology Writer on the Research + Testing team at Dotdash Meredith, America's largest digital and print publisher.

-Elizabeth grew up in LaPlace, Louisiana, and earned her B.A in English from The University of New Orleans.
-In May 2019, she graduated with an M.F.A from The University of Alabama after defending her thesis, What Opens and Exits and Stitches Shut: A Memoir under the direction of Michael Martone.
+I grew up in LaPlace, Louisiana-- the Andouille Capital of the World, smack in the middle of Cancer Alley.
+During my senior year of high school I moved on from writing fanfiction online to attending workshops at the New Orleans Center for Creative Arts (NOCCA).
+I earned my B.A in English from The University of New Orleans, where I spent a lot of time writing, volunteering with Amnesty International, and working for the campus Women's Center.
+In May 2019, I graduated with an M.F.A from The University of Alabama after defending my thesis, What Opens and Exits and Stitches Shut: A Memoir under the direction of Michael Martone.

-Since 2017, Elizabeth has performed as half of an improvisatory sound duo with percussionist and composer Justin Greene.
-Theriot and Greene have performed in Alabama, Tennessee, Kentucky, Ohio, Ontario, and most recently at the 2019 Percussive Arts Society International Convention in Indianapolis, IN.
+Outside of school, I volunteered with multiple reproductive justice organizations, including clinic escorting, fundraising and event planning, and case management.
+I also began performing as half of an improvisatory sound duo with my partner, percussionist and composer Justin Greene.
+We've performed in Alabama, Tennessee, Kentucky, Ohio, Ontario, and most recently at the 2019 Percussive Arts Society International Convention in Indianapolis, IN.